 You can take steps to help you become more comfortable visiting the dentist.
 Firstly, inform your dentist about your dental anxiety and discuss any worries or concerns with them.
 Secondly, focus on relaxation techniques like deep breathing and visualizing calm images.
 This can help reduce stress levels when visiting the dentist.

-Lastly, asking for topical anesthetics before treatment can reduce discomfort and make it easier to remain relaxed during the visit.
+Lastly, asking for topical anesthetics before treatment can reduce discomfort and make it easier to remain relaxed.
 Also, try to bring a friend or family member that will wait for you in the lobby.
 Avoiding the dentist can cause severe tooth problems in the future.
 Cavities, plaque and tarter, and gum disease will affect people that avoid the dentist.

 What are the signs of a failing tooth?

-One common indicator of a failing tooth is persistent, untreated dental pain.
-Other signs of a failing tooth include sensitivity to hot and cold, swelling or tenderness in the gums around the affected tooth, discoloration or darkening, and bad breath caused by an infection.
+One common indicator of a failing tooth is persistent untreated dental pain and sensitivity to hot and cold.
+Other signs of a failing tooth include swelling or tenderness in your gums, a deep tooth stain, and bad breath.
 If you suspect your tooth is failing, see a dentist as soon as possible.
 Early diagnosis can help reduce any potential damage.

 How do you fix failing teeth?

-To fix failing teeth, your dentists may use treatments like dental fillings for cavities, root canals for infected pulp, or tooth crowns for damaged tooth structure.
-Your dentist may also recommend dental bonding, dental veneers, or dental implants if a tooth extraction is necessary.
-Regular dental check-ups with your dentist can allow them to identify any issues early on.
+To fix failing teeth, our dentists can use many different treatments.
+Treatments like dental fillings for cavities, root canals for infected pulp, or tooth crowns for damaged tooth structure.
+Our dentist may also recommend dental bonding, dental veneers, or dental implants if a tooth extraction is necessary.
+Regular dental check-ups with our dentist can allow us to identify any issues early on and treat them.

 What should I do if I have missing teeth?

 Are you putting off dental treatment?
 Have you noticed new oral health problems?
-Call our office for care at 410.324.2294.
-Schedule an appointment with our dentists on our dental website.
-Feel free to let our staff know if you have any other questions about your oral health care.
-They will be happy to help.
+Call our dentists in Towson at 410-324-2294.
+You can also Schedule an appointment with our dentists on our dental website as well.